Western North Carolina daytrips: 10 for the bucket list

 The park is easily walkable and not as exhausting as most other theme parks.
 However, due to the intense summer heat and humidity, is best visited during the cooler fall and spring seasons.
-If you do visit during the heat of a Carolina summer, opt for a day at Carolina Harbor water park.
+If you do visit during the heat of a Carolina summer, opt for a day cooling down at Carolina Harbor water park.
 Featuring numerous slides, a wave pool, and a lazy river, it’s one of the best places to cool off in the Carolinas.

 The best time to visit is during the holiday extravaganza known as Winterfest.
 A massive Christmas tree, spirited holiday shows & dance numbers, and over-the-top decor give the park a fun and cheery holiday ambiance not really found elsewhere in the state.
 A fun place to visit if your visit coincides with the holiday season.

 There are numerous dining choices within the park including popular name brands like Chick-Fil-A, Edy’s Ice Cream, and Starbucks.
 The Juke Box Diner with its’ 60’s theme is a cute place for a quick lunch.
 Of course, after your visit to the theme park you can opt to make the half hour drive over to Charlotte which offers no shortage of luxury dining.

 Daytrip 4: Triple Falls trailhead at Dupont State Forest

 - Highlights: 3 incredible waterfalls via 1 hike, amazing fall foliage, Hunger Games filming site.